 Dogs make wonderful companion animals—it is no wonder they are often referred to as “man’s best friend.”
 There are situations, however, where dogs can become aggressive and may try to defend themselves or their loved ones by biting others.
 For most dog owners, this situation is an absolute nightmare.
 So, what can dog owners do to prevent dog bites?

 Massachusetts has strict liability for damage that a dog or other pet may do.
 That means that the owner is legally responsible for the actions of the dog or other animal.
 The owner is responsible even if the dog was fenced in, on a leash, or was otherwise contained.
 Owners are still liable even if their dog has never shown any prior aggressive behaviors.

-There are a few exceptions to this general rule, and they are based on what the victim was doing at the time of the attack.
-The strict liability rule may not apply if the victim was:
+There are a few exceptions to this general rule, and they are based on what the injured individual was doing at the time of the attack.
+The strict liability rule may not apply if the individual was:

 - Provoking the dog

 - Committing some other tort (such as being violent toward another person)